-- Seeking cooperation with local educational facilities (school teachers) for road safety campaigns; especially when/if a school is located in the indirect impact area. - Provision of proper safety and diversion signage, particularly at socially sensitive receptors areas; - Setting up speed limits in close consultation with the traffic police; and - During construction work, pedestrian and vehicular passages shall be provided for crossing near the settlement; - Open trenches and deeply excavated shall be protected by a fence/barricade to avoid any accident.
+- The entry for irrelevant people, especially children, will be restricted to the active subproject. - Timely public notification will be displayed on planned construction works; - Cooperation with local educational facilities will be sought for road safety campaigns, especially when/if a school is located in the indirect impact area; - Proper safety and diversion signage will be provided particularly in socially sensitive receptor areas; - Speed limits will be set up in close consultation with the traffic police; and - During construction work, pedestrian and vehicular passages shall be provided for safe crossing near the settlement; - Open trenches and deeply excavated be barricaded by soft and hard barricading to avoid any accident.